zghalliwell/Rollcall/README.md

 Built on Google Apps Script.
 No server, no hosting fees, no dependencies.
 One URL for your whole team.

 ---
+## Latest Updates — May 2026

+Two files were updated in this release: `Code.gs` and `Index.html`.
+To apply these updates to an existing deployment, replace the contents of each file in the Apps Script editor, save, then go to **Deploy > Manage deployments > pencil icon > New version > Deploy**.

+### Code.gs — Rolloff grouping fix

+Fixed a bug where members from separate rolloff contests could be incorrectly merged into a new group.
+For example, if Member 1 and Member 2 were in one rolloff and Member 3 and Member 4 were in a separate rolloff, and members from different groups happened to roll the same number, the app would incorrectly put them together in a new rolloff against each other.
+Rolloff groups are now always kept independent — ties are only checked within each original contest, never across contests.

+### Index.html — Rolloff display and misc fixes

+The waiting screen during a rolloff now shows each contest as its own clearly labeled card with a "Tied at X" header, so it's immediately obvious who is rolling against who when there are multiple simultaneous rolloffs.
+Previously all groups were listed in a single banner line which became hard to read.

+Also includes several earlier fixes accumulated over the past few sessions:

+- Submit button correctly re-enables if a roll submission fails
+- Roll screen always resets button states when navigating to it, preventing a Working... state from bleeding in from a previous screen
+- Fresh session state is fetched before rendering the roll entry screen, preventing stale rolloff round data from causing submissions to call the wrong backend function
+- Roll for Me auto-submit fetches fresh session state before submitting, fixing a bug where it could call the regular roll function instead of the rolloff function during a rolloff round
+- Cancel Session button added to the waiting screen
+- Sound effects added with a toggle in the top-right corner of every screen

 ## Features